 As fans, cultural critics, and even fellow artists such as Jay-Z look to Dave Chappelle’s “leadership,” the culture has largely abandoned Katt Williams, looking to him for mug shots and TMZ fodder.

 Perhaps their off-stage moves have contributed to their opposite narratives as much as their on-stage performances.
 As Katt derailed his career with antics and arrest warrants, Chappelle willingly surrendered his with a self-imposed exile, forever forging an unshakable legacy as a man detained by his principles and nothing else.
-And thus, upon his comeback, fans assigned Chappelle a largely unearned task of making sense of urgent times, when all he really did when he was with us was make jokes.
+Thus, upon his comeback, fans assigned Chappelle a largely unearned task of making sense of urgent times, when what he’d actually done best over the years was to help us laugh through our tears

-As understandable as the impulse was to have the man who wrote “Black Bush” host Saturday Night Live days after the election of a white supremacist, it’s difficult to grasp how certain Chappelle faithfuls refuse to admit he typically misses the mark on his trans jokes, landing in an area resembling transphobia.
+The impulse to have the man behind the “Black Bush” skit host Saturday Night Live days after the election of a white supremacist, it’s difficult to grasp how certain Chappelle faithfuls refuse to admit he typically misses the mark on his jokes about trans people, choosing to integrate them into his routines again and again instead of recognizing that he’s unable to take on the topic without punching down at a vulnerable group of people.

 It’s almost as if Chappelle has posterized race so many times that his apologists ignore how often he bricks his takes on gender—a particularly strange oversight, given that his go-to move in both Equanimity and The Bird Revelation is to present race as a red herring whenever gender arrives in his act.

-Whether it be suggesting that trans issues shouldn’t be discussed “in front of the Blacks,” as if Black trans folks don’t exist, or belittling Louis C.K.’s victims on the basis of himself being held to a “higher standard of accountability” as a Black man, Chappelle displays an almost willful misunderstanding of the roles patriarchy and heteronormativity play in white supremacy.
+By suggesting that trans issues shouldn’t be discussed “in front of the Blacks,” as if Black trans folks don’t exist or belittling Louis C.K.’s victims because he feels held to a “higher standard of accountability” as a Black man (which he did in Equanimity and The Bird Revelation, respectively) Chappelle displays an almost willful misunderstanding of the roles patriarchy and heteronormativity play in white supremacy.

-Even in his sole moment of empathy, he has it right until he has it wrong.
-When describing an instance in which he nervously traveled through Brooklyn with a backpack containing $25,000, he jokes, “If those same drug dealers gave me a pussy and said, ‘Put it in your backpack and take it to Brooklyn,’ I’d be like, ‘Nigga, I can’t accept this.’”
+Chappelle’s rare attempts at empathy also fall flat.
+In Equanimity, he describes nervously traveling through Brooklyn with a backpack containing $25,000 and attempts to liken that to the plight of women who find themselves vulnerable to sexual assault: “If those same drug dealers gave me a pussy and said, ‘Put it in your backpack and take it to Brooklyn,’ I’d be like, ‘Nigga, I can’t accept this.’”

-That joke quickly became a fan favorite, as if Chappelle understanding gender issues through genitals isn’t the same logic that resulted in all of his cringe-worthy “cut their dicks off” trans jokes.
+That bit quickly became a fan favorite, as if Chappelle’s ability to connect to gender issues via the idea of theft and genitals isn’t born of the same logic that fueled his cringe-worthy “cut their dicks off” jokes about trans people.

-What became clear this year and last is that Chappelle doesn’t have the intellectual or sociopolitical range most folks thought he did.
+The past few years have made it painfully clear that Chappelle doesn’t have the intellectual or sociopolitical range that many of us wanted to believe he did.
 Moreover, when considering the reason he ventured outside his wheelhouse to discuss topics he’d never broached, it appears to be more about fans’ insistence on finding him universally brilliant than his own inclination to find the plight of trans people anything other than “kind of fucking hilarious,” as he puts it.

 Williams, on the other hand, entered 2018 well aware of the climate.
 Having not taken nearly as much time off as Chappelle, he was fully prepared to strictly and exclusively joke about what he knows about.

 The comedian, who is often stigmatized as deranged and erratic, spent the first 12 or so minutes of his 60-minute special exploring the uniqueness of Jacksonville, Fla.
-He then proceeded to flesh out some material on Arby’s and Viagra, with a few obligatory Trump jokes in between.
-He inspired huge props from the crowd without a single joke at the expense of sexual assault survivors or trans women.
+He then proceeded to flesh out some material on Arby’s and Viagra, with a few obligatory Trump jokes for good measure, eliciting big laughs from the crowd without a single joke at the expense of sexual assault survivors or trans women.